Laurent56/scylla_shopping/README.md

 service.persist(c1);  \

+Example 5: Remove an Item from the Cart:
 // Remove the Jeep using the service:  \
 service.removeItemFromCart(i2, c1);  \
 service.displayCart(c1);  \
 service.displayCarts();  \
+service.persist(c1);  \

-Example 5: Close the CartService:  \
+Example 6: Close the CartService:  \
 service.close();  \

-If additional information is needed please open an issue and I will resolve it ASAP.
+If additional information is needed please open an Git issue and I will resolve it ASAP.

 Om.

-Laurent
+Laurent Weichberger
+Big Data Bear, LLC